 Sure, you have a beautiful and brilliant toddler, but that doesn’t mean you have to give up adults-only vacations!
 There are various configurations to make this work economically, from one parent staying home with the child while the other vacations alone or with friends, to loving grandparents watching the little one.

 Regardless, know that the 9 day trip I just took alone in Dubai while Colin cared for Devi back in Boston was one of the most rejuvenating and enjoyable weeks of my year, and allowed me to be a much happier and more present mother and spouse when I returned home.

 In closing, I simply have to share this final photo with you as proof that all this advice is worth heeding.
 Do be warned that this image is rated “V” for Vomit, as it displays Devi’s gleeful grin directly after upchucking his Irish porridge as we pulled up to King John’s Castle in Limerick.

 Luckily, by this point in our Ireland road trip, Colin and I had learned from our mistakes and thus had wipes, a change of clothes, and plastic bags directly on hand.
 We rapidly hosed off our little guy and his car seat, and went on to have a fabulous time in the castle.

 I give you, therefore, a closing quiz: Looking at this photo, will YOU be prepared for a toddler travel moment like this?
 By following the above tips, I think you will!

 So what’s YOUR take?
 If you’ve traveled before with a toddler, what advice would you add or edit?
 If you haven’t yet tried the trials of toddler travel, what are your questions or comments?
 Do share!

-If you enjoyed this article, please consider supporting this site by the links, below.
-Any items purchased on Amazon after clicking through (they don’t need to be the items pictured) will provide my blog with a small commission at no cost to you.
+If you enjoyed this article, please consider using the links, below.
+Any items purchased will provide my blog with a small commission at no cost to you.
 Thanks in advance!